cado-security/product-help/docs/cado-response/manage/users-authentication/sso/okta.md

 	- In Assignments select **Limit access to selected groups**
 	- Add a user group
 	- This can also be done at a later stage
-	- In this exampled the admin group will be called `CadoAdmin`, but you can name this as you like.
+	- In this example the admin group will be called `CadoAdmin`, but you can name this as you like.
 Just make note of what you call this; you'll need it later

 	![Okta Assignments](/img/okta-assignments.png)